ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 ![Copy data tool mass selection](https://github.com/ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/blob/main/img/CopyDataTool1.png?raw=true)

-Additional ADF SAP Table connector related topics like timestamp based change data capture (CDC) or partitioning options and strategies will be covered in the near future in extension to this initial scenario.
+Additional ADF SAP Table connector related topics like timestamp based change data capture (CDC) or partitioning options and strategies will be covered in the near future as extension to this initial scenario.

 Further resources and additional reading about the ADF SAP Table Connector: